 Hence, it can be concluded that on processing of a quintal of Kodo grain recovery of rice is higher in case of modern method of processing as compared to traditional method because in traditional method percentage of broken rice is more.
 Besides this, processing cost in traditional method is higher as compared to modern machine, which leads to increase in total cost of processing.
 Gross as well as net benefit is also higher in case of modern machinery with higher return/rupee Investment.
-This shows that for increasing income of the beneficiary's HHs not only production practices but awareness about modern method of processing is equally important.
+This shows that for increasing income of the beneficiary's HHs not only production practices but awareness about important.